xsky-fe/eslint-plugin-wizard/docs/rules/nightwatch-execute.md

 ## Rule Details

-This rule aims make sure no undeclared variables are used in execute/executeAsync scope.
+This rule aims to make sure no undeclared variables were used in execute/executeAsync scope.

 Examples of **incorrect** code for this rule: